HemanthN26/sql-dashboards/README.md

 A command-line app to record and rate coffee beans with different preparation methods using SQLite.

 ## Features
-- Add and rate coffee beans
+- Add new coffee bean ratings.
-- See all beans
+- See all coffee beans and ratings.
-- Search by name
+- Filter by bean name.
-- Find best preparation method
+- Get the best preparation method for a bean.
+- Visualize method ratings with a bar chart.